 When packaging aid, we strive to assemble an award at the lowest possible cost to the student.
 Students are entitled to financial aid up to the cost of the standard student budget.
-The Office of Financial Aid develops packages based on a combination of institutional loans and scholarships and federal student loans.
+Financial aid packages may include a combination of institutional loans, scholarships, or federal student loans.
 Private scholarships may be used to offset or replace other forms of financial aid.
-Approximately 3/4 of Pritzker Students who receive financial aid assistance are awarded some form of scholarship aid from the Pritzker School of Medicine.

-If students need additional funds to cover their cost of attendance, they are eligible to file a FAFSA in order to be awarded a Med Direct Unsubsidized loan and a Direct GradPLUS loan (if needed.)
-The Med Direct Unsubsidized loan requires two items: Entrance Loan Counseling and a Master Promissory Note.
+U.S. citizens or eligible noncitizens who need additional funds to cover their cost of attendance may file a FAFSA in order to be awarded a Med Direct Unsubsidized loan and a Direct GradPLUS loan (if needed).
+Financial aid award letters may include details on how to apply for a GradPLUS loan.
+In addition, federal loans require students to complete Entrance Loan Counseling and a Master Promissory Note.
 Both of these can be completed here at the federal student loan website.

 Please email the Office of Financial Aid directly should you have questions regarding the Direct GradPLUS loan.

 One scholarship in the amount of $1,000 to the author of the winning essay.
 To learn more information about this scholarship, please go here.

 Selected Professions Fellowships are awarded to third or fourth year female medical students.
 Award amounts range from $5,000 to $18,000.
 For more information please go here.

 A scholarship is awarded to a qualifying graduate student who have demonstrated exceptional academic achievement/or financial need.
 Applications are due in August.
 For more information please go here.

 The ASH Minority Medical Student Award Program (MMSAP) offers the chance to learn about the field of hematology, gain first-hand research experience, and get valuable guidance from both a research and career development mentor.
 Applications are due in January.